Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Proactive-DRONETIM Model

 \subsubsection{Uncertainty of incident delay impact.}

-The uncertainty associated with the estimated incident delay impact is developed as a factor for UAV deployment.
-With the UAVs' superior surveillance payload, real-time observation of queues and moving shockwaves will provide a more accurate estimate of the delay impact at the incident location.
-To incorporate the enhanced information from UAVs, we first assume the prior estimated delay impact from the traditional sensor (e.g., loop detectors) has some associated uncertainty defined by the variance $\sigma^{2}_{\mathrm{TD,P},l}$.
-Previous study have estimated this uncertainty as (parameters are defined as stated above) \cite{li2006estimation}: Assuming that the variance of delay impact estimated from UAV observation is $\sigma^{2}_{\mathrm{TD,O},l}$, then the relative improvement achieved by removing uncertainty through the enhanced UAV observation can be assessed through a data assimilation technique.
-Data assimilation adjusts the estimates of a variable (e.g., delay impact) directly during a period of observation for which you want the estimates \cite{asch2016data}.
-The variance of the delay impact after combining the estimate from the prior evaluation from the traditional sensors and UAV observation represents the posterior estimate of the uncertainty, written as:
+UAV deployment accounts for uncertainty in estimated incident delay impact.
+Drones, equipped with superior surveillance, observe real-time traffic queues and shockwaves, refining delay impact estimates.
+The model combines enhanced UAV information with prior delay estimates from traditional sensors, incorporating uncertainty defined by the variance equation $\sigma^{2}_{\mathrm{TD,P},l}$.
+Previous study have estimated this uncertainty as (parameters are defined as stated above):\citep{li2006estimation} Assuming that the variance of delay impact estimated from UAV observation is $\sigma^{2}_{\mathrm{TD,O},l}$, then the improvement by reducing uncertainty with enhanced UAV data is assessed using data assimilation.
+This technique adjusts variable estimates (e.g., delay impact) during the observation period \citep{asch2016data}.
+The combined estimate from traditional sensors and UAV observation yields the posterior uncertainty, represented as:

 The weight parameter $\beta$ considers the variance of the estimate from traditional sensors (prior), and the estimates from the UAV observation written as:

 Since the UAVs provide enhanced sensing capabilities than the traditional sensors, $\sigma_{\mathrm{TD, O},l}^{2}$ is expected to be less than $\sigma_{\mathrm{TD,P},l}^{2}$.
 Therefore, the posterior estimate of the uncertainty after UAV observation is always less than the prior as seen in Equation \ref{eq:be}.
 To update the expected delay impact (Equation \ref{eq:td}) after UAV observations, let $\mathrm{TD}_{\mathrm{P},l} = \mathbb{E}\left[\mathrm{TD}_{l}\left(t, r, s_{1}\right)\right]$ be the prior estimated total delay for incident location $l$ from traditional sensors, and $\mathrm{TD}_{\mathrm{O},l}$ estimated total delay from UAV observation, then the posterior estimate of the delay after UAV observation can be written as: After UAV observations, the new information is transmitted to the TOCs, who can then update the TD function with the improved posterior estimate of the expected total delay impact from the incident.